 - Be tech-savvy.
 Go beyond Facebook and texting.
 For many teens, the social media tools of choice are Instagram and Snapchat.
 Although these are primarily used as mobile apps, you can use them on your desktop, too, to connect with the teens on their level.
 If you live far away from your grandchildren, master the art of Facetime and Skype so you can converse face-to-face for free wherever you are.

 - Go on vacation.
 A trip with grandparents can make memories for both of you.
 Amusement parks, the beach and big cities are always fun, but you might also consider being more adventurous—whitewater rafting down the Grand Canyon with granddad can instill a love of nature that never fades.
-Since you aren’t a parent, there may be some legal restrictions relating to taking your grandchildren across state lines or out of the United States.
+Unless you are the custodial grandparent, there may be some legal restrictions relating to taking your grandchildren across state lines or out of the United States.
 If the child needs medical care, the doctor or hospital will likely require parental permission.
 Take time to understand the rules before you leave home.

 It can require real commitment to extend your relationship with your grandchildren into their adult years as they fly far away from home both physically and emotionally.
 Here are some things to think about.